-The basic (loss) per common share is calculated using the weighted average number of common shares outstanding during the period.
+The basic net earnings (loss) per common share is calculated using the weighted average number of common shares outstanding during the period.

-The 2004 diluted net (loss) per common share calculation, excludes the effect of the common stock equivalents (stock options), as the inclusion thereof would be antidilutive.
-The Company had approximately 535,754 option shares outstanding at April 30, 2004 that were not included in the diluted net (loss) per share calculation as the inclusion thereof would be antidilutive.
+The 2004 diluted net (loss) per common share calculation is based on the weighted average number of common shares outstanding during the period.
+The diluted net (loss) per common share calculation excludes common stock equivalents (stock options and the employee stock purchase plan), as the inclusion thereof would be antidilutive.